aprilmintacpineda/react-native-faunadb/README.md

 ## Compelling reasons to have a backend

+This are some reasons you might want to have a lambda function (or cloudflare worder or whatever you want) on the side.

 - **EMAILS**, when needing to do things like veriying user's email address or sending a forgot password code.
 - **Notifications**, when you want to send some kind of notification (or a combination of such) like Push notification and WebSocket.